 What Causes Gum Pockets?

 Generally, poor oral hygiene is what causes gum pockets.
-Gingivitis, a mild form of gum disease, is an inflammatory disease that usually affects the gums.
+Gingivitis, a mild form & beginning of gum disease, is an inflammatory disease that usually affects the gums.
 It occurs due to the accumulation of a sticky film of bacteria, known as dental plaque, on the gums and teeth as a result of poor oral hygiene.
 This plaque buildup irritates the gums, causing redness and swelling.
-If the plaque isn’t removed and gingivitis isn’t treated, the infection may spread to the tooth-supporting tissues.
+Also, poor oral hygiene can cause a white tongue.
+If the plaque isn’t removed and gingivitis isn’t treated, the gum infection may spread to the tooth-supporting tissues.
 This condition is known as periodontitis, an advanced form of gum disease.

 Periodontitis causes the gum to pull away from the tooth, which causes gum pockets.
 Gum pockets allow the accumulation of food debris and act as a breeding ground for bacteria, which increases the severity of the gum disease.
 These pockets increase in size over time if not treated.
 The size of gum pockets typically determines their severity, which is measured in millimeters (mm).